Our new CEO Andrew Schaap talks about the role of agility, speed, and vision in the Digital Age – for organizations and their data centers.

-DALLAS, TX (July 17, 2017) — Aligned Energy, a data center infrastructure technology company that offers colocation and build-to-scale solutions to cloud, enterprise and managed service providers, announced today that a leading global cloud-based gaming company has signed a colocation agreement in their Uptime Institute Tier III-certified, Plano, TX adaptive data center.
+DALLAS, TX (July 17, 2017) — Aligned, a data center infrastructure technology company that offers colocation and build-to-scale solutions to cloud, enterprise and managed service providers, announced today that a leading global cloud-based gaming company has signed a colocation agreement in their Uptime Institute Tier III-certified, Plano, TX adaptive data center.

-“Our client was looking for a rapid deployment schedule, flexibility to increase capacity on demand as their business grows and a partner who can handle high densities during peak IT loads,” said Andrew Schaap, CEO of Aligned Energy.
+“Our client was looking for a rapid deployment schedule, flexibility to increase capacity on demand as their business grows and a partner who can handle high densities during peak IT loads,” said Andrew Schaap, CEO of Aligned.
 “Through our suite of services and experienced team of operational professionals, we’re excited to help our client deliver the low latency experience online gamers expect.”

 In April 2017, the company opened its second adaptive ultra-efficient data center in Phoenix, Arizona with multiple pre-leased tenants.

-Aligned Energy is an infrastructure technology company that offers colocation and build-to-scale solutions to cloud, enterprise, and service providers.
+Aligned is an infrastructure technology company that offers colocation and build-to-scale solutions to cloud, enterprise, and service providers.
 Our intelligent infrastructure allows us to deliver data centers like a utility—accessible and consumable as needed.
 By reducing the energy, water and space needed to operate, our data center solutions combined with our patent cooling technology offer businesses a competitive advantage by improving reliability and their bottom-line.

 Mid-year research shows the tech world is thinking about digital transformation, a growing acceptance of AI, and data storage challenges.